CJThornburg/wsdsa/README.md

 In this practice, you will

 - Generate a React app using the `create-react-app` CLI tool
-- Modify it into a template that you can use more easily hidden
+- Modify it into a template that you can use more easily hiddendd df

 ## Generate a React app